 Reading Chung’s reflection on navigating the difficult process of finding her birth family, building a relationship with her sister, Cindy, and maneuvering through her story and experiences is amazing.

 This is a beautifully written memoir that you won’t soon forget.
-The story will stay with you for some time, and if you’re anything like me, it will challenge the idea of what family is supposed to be and that adoption reform is still necessary in today’s society.
+The book will stay with you for some time, and if you’re anything like me, it will challenge the idea of what family is supposed to be and that adoption reform is still necessary in today’s society.

 Your first step in your search and reunion journey is to register in Adoption.com’s Reunion Registry.